 2. A quality cat carrier is a must

 Another thing you need to think of is the comfort of your cat during the voyage and this particular aspect can greatly be determined by the quality of your cat carrier.
 Look at it this way, no matter what means of commute you choose, your pet will be confined to the carrier for most of the trip.
 This is why you need to ensure that the carrier has enough space and that the stuffing provides enough comfort.
-Finally, the durability of a quality cat carrier is something that a lot of people fail to check beforehand and this is something you need to pay special attention to.
+Finally, the durability of a large and comfy cat carrier suitable for travel is something that a lot of people fail to check beforehand and this is something you need to pay special attention to.

 Now, one of the toughest problems you might encounter here is getting your cat to actually want to stay in the carrier.
 This, however, takes a lot of work.
 First of all, you need to remember that your cat is mimicking you in many ways, so if you are worried that they won’t like spending time in the carrier, they might start emulating some of this behavior.
 Next, you need to keep it in cat’s sight at all times.
 By watching it day in and out, your cat will get accustomed to the sight of it and will no longer see is as something frightening or threatening in any way.